raquo/Waypoint/README.md

 Normally when navigating on the internet, users click on `<a href="url">` links, and the browser navigates them to `url`.
 This results in the target page being loaded from scratch, which is fine for content sites but is slow and inefficient for interactive, single page application (SPA) sites.

 So when the user clicks a link in a single page application, you want to hijack that click – prevent the default browser action, and instead use Waypoint to `pushState` the new page.
-This will update the URL but instead of loading a new page from the web server, `router.$currentPage` will emit a new page, and your application will respond to that without network overhead.
+This will update the URL but instead of loading a new page from the web server, `router.currentPageSignal` will emit a new page, and your application will respond to that without network overhead.

 In Laminar that can be achieved with a simple set of modifiers: